duinomaker/HexoBlog/source/CM/notes/2/index.md

 ## 2.7 Infinite Sums

-This section, we proved the validity of the three basic laws for absolutely convergent sums.
+In this section, we proved the validity of the three basic laws for absolutely convergent sums.
 Make sure the sum converges absolutely before applying these rules.